 The Genio system is predicated on a well-established mechanism of action of electrically stimulating the hypoglossal nerve.
 Our BLAST OSA trial provided positive data for the Genio system, demonstrating that treatment with the Genio system resulted in statistically significant improvements in sleep apnea symptoms and quality of life measures.
 These data results were also associated with high therapy compliance.
 The trial's results supported receipt of the CE-Mark in 2019 and have been published in peer-reviewed journals, including the European Respiratory Journal.
 We are continuing our clinical research to evaluate the efficacy of the Genio system on a longer-term basis through our post- market clinical trial for the treatment of OSA in adults, or the EliSA trial.
 In December 2020, we implanted the first patient in the DREAM trial, which is designed to support marketing authorization in the United States.
 In addition, in June 2021, we announced initial top-line results from the six-month data for the BETTER SLEEP trial.
 Based on this data, in October 2021, we expanded the CE-Marked indication to include OSA patients with CCC, which should eliminate the need for a DISE procedure.
 In September 2021, we received breakthrough device designation in the United States for the Genio system from the FDA for the treatment of OSA with CCC, based on the initial clinical evidence from the BETTER SLEEP trial.
 Further, in June 2022, we announced that the FDA approved the use of our next generation Genio 2.1 system for use in the DREAM trial.
 In June 2023, we presented 12-month data on the first 34 DREAM patients reaching 12-month follow-up as a late-breaking abstract at SLEEP 2023, a joint meeting of the American Academy of Sleep Medicine and the Sleep Research Society, demonstrating a 65% AHI responder rate, a 76% ODI responder rate and safety in line with expectations.
+On March 19, 2024, we issued a press release announcing that the DREAM pivotal trial met its primary endpoints.
+For more information see "-Clinical Results and Studies-Pivotal DREAM Trial" below.
 These data are preliminary and not conclusive of final success of the DREAM trial.
 Additionally, in July 2022, we announced that the FDA approved an IDE to enable us to initiate a clinical trial, called ACCCESS, to evaluate the use of the Genio system for the treatment of adult patients with moderate-to-severe OSA with CCC that have failed, did not tolerate, or refused PAP.